heptarch/heptarch.github.io/drafts/demon.md

  kingship.
 As for Ashmedai, accounts differ.
 The <i>Midrash HaGadol</i> tells us that his spirit fled into the air on Solomon's return.
 Perhaps he tired of his false crown and wanted to be free...
-In Islamic tradition, he was trapped in a chamber of rock, encircled with iron shackles and tossed into the sea."
+In the Islamic tradition, he was trapped in a chamber of rock, encircled with iron shackles and tossed into the sea."
 He removes his spectacles and collapses melodramatically behind the chair.